 To pee or not to pee.

-Ok, all jocularity aside, this is a matter that should be discussed in logical manner.
-We live in a culture that spends countless millions on fertilizers and then flush a nearly equal amount down the toilet.
+All kidding aside,we live in a culture that spends countless millions on fertilizers and then flush a nearly equal amount down the toilet.
 The society which is mortified at the sight of someone peeing in his backyard is strangely the same society that concentrates astonishing amounts of human waste into singular spaces.
 When these systems break down, dangers to human health and ecosystem can be serious, simply due to their sheer mass.

 To the point.
 The human body disposes a good deal of waste product of value to agriculture.
 Although manure may have a part to play here, urine is the easy first step.
 (Humanure as it is called will be dealt with elsewhere).
 The liquid is both easier to deal with from a health standpoint, and is a proportionally greater fertilizer.